SanjeevaRDodlapati/QeMLflow/docs/reports/implementation/PHASE_5_ADVANCED_SPECIALIZATIONS_IMPLEMENTATION_PLAN.md

 ---

-**Phase 5** will establish **ChemML** as the **premier platform** for advanced computational chemistry specialization, producing **domain experts** capable of leading innovation in pharmaceutical AI, clinical technology, environmental sustainability, and advanced materials discovery.
+**Phase 5** will establish **QeMLflow** as the **premier platform** for advanced computational chemistry specialization, producing **domain experts** capable of leading innovation in pharmaceutical AI, clinical technology, environmental sustainability, and advanced materials discovery.

 *Ready to advance the frontiers of specialized chemical AI!* 🚀🧬🌍